DevExpress/devextreme-documentation/concepts/05 UI Components/SelectBox/How to Choose a Drop-Down Editor.md

     </tr>
 </table>

-The DropDownBox UI component's API allows you to display custom content in its drop-down field.
-This API requires that you manually implement other components within DropDownBox and their features (see [dropDownOptions](/Documentation/ApiReference/UI_Components/dxDropDownBox/Configuration/#dropDownOptions).
+Unlike the rest of the editors, DropDownBox allows you to put any content in its drop-down field.
+This feature makes it more versatile but at the same time requires more effort from the developer.
+We recommend using DropDownBox in those advanced use cases that cannot be satisfied by other editors.
+Refer to the DropDownBox [help topics](/Documentation/Guide/UI_Components/DropDownBox/Overview/) and [demos](https://js.devexpress.com/Demos/WidgetsGallery/Demo/DropDownBox/SingleSelection/) for further information.

-Refer to the [guides](/Documentation/Guide/UI_Components/DropDownBox/Overview/) and [demos](https://js.devexpress.com/Demos/WidgetsGallery/Demo/DropDownBox/SingleSelection/) sections for the DropDownBox to see more available customizations.

 #####See Also#####
 - [Lookup vs SelectBox](/Documentation/Guide/UI_Components/Lookup/Lookup_vs_SelectBox/)